nerves-project/nerves_system_br/README.md

 This is an initial configuration for building images for the Raspberry Pi.
 It is a minimal image similar to the one built for the Beaglebone Black.

-The Erlang or Elixir shell can run on either the HDMI port or over the UART pins on the GPIO header.
-It's configured to run over the HDMI port, but if you'd like it to run over the UART pins, edit `board/raspberrypi/rootfs_additions/etc/erlinit.config` to force the controlling terminal to be `ttyAMA0`.
+An Erlang shell is run on the UART pins on the GPIO header.
+If you would like to use the shell on an attached HDMI monitor and USB keyboard, the terminal should be changed to tty1.
+To change, run the following:

-If you use this one, please post to the mailing list as some work is needed to bring the firmware update side of the project up to the robustness that I can get on the Beaglebone.
-It appears to be limited by the Raspberry Pi's bootloader, but someone with more knowledge of the board may be able to get around this limitation.
+    make nerves_rpi_defconfig
+    make menuconfig
+    # Go to "User-provided options" -> nerves-config-> console port
+    # Press enter to select, and change to tty1
+    # Exit the menuconfig
+    cp buildroot/defconfig configs/my_rpi_defconfig
+    make

+### nerves_rpi_elixir_defconfig

+This is the same as `nerves_rpi_defconfig` except that it boots to an Elixir shell.

+### nerves_rpi_lfe_defconfig

+This is the same as `nerves_rpi_defconfig` except that it boots to an LFE (Lisp Flavored Erlang) shell.

 ### ag150_defconfig and alix_defconfig